Emmotes/ic_spoilers/docs/minthara.md

 > 3+ Strife stacks: Unyielding: Minthara increases her health by 10% for each Strife stack she has, stacking additively.
 > 5+ Strife stacks: Piercing: Monsters affected by at least two Soul Branding stacks lose an additional armor or segmented health piece when they are attacked.
 > 7+ Strife stacks: Scarring: When Minthara damages an enemy, she immediately applies the maximum possible number of Soul Branding stacks.
-> 9+ Strife stacks: Nobility: Increase the base value of Noble of Menzoberranzan by 400%.
+> 9+ Strife stacks: Nobility: Increases the base value of Noble of Menzoberranzan by 400%.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>